John Robertson (comedian): Reception

 In 2011, The Sunday Times Magazine wrote, "Robertson's charismatic, stream of consciousness, pop culture infused performances can veer assuredly between homicidal 20th century despots and, for example, a retooling of the Little Match Girl fable – she still dies, but because she's six years into a three year Communications degree, all is for the best."

-The Age described Robertson's 2012 show Disturbing Stories for Disturbing Bedtime as "astute, amoral comedy for the morbidly inclined," saying that "his material — whether he's dissecting modern drama or advocating the murder of The Sound of Music's Maria Von Trapp – is edgy, intelligent, and smoothly delivered, though the appearance of a ukulele feels like a hangover from an earlier show, and a late moment of sentiment is a touch too contrived."
+The Age described Robertson's 2012 show Disturbing Stories for Disturbing Bedtime as "astute, amoral comedy for the morbidly inclined," saying that "his material – whether he's dissecting modern drama or advocating the murder of The Sound of Music's Maria Von Trapp – is edgy, intelligent, and smoothly delivered, though the appearance of a ukulele feels like a hangover from an earlier show, and a late moment of sentiment is a touch too contrived."

 A 2017 review in The Plymouth Evening Herald admired Robertson's ability to steal an audience member's beer, and have the audience cheer him on.

+In the 2021 Chortle Awards Robertson was named a 'Legend of Lockdown', citing his "remarkably prolific" Twitch streams and the almost £50,000 he had raised for charity over the year.

+In 2025 the British Comedy Guide named John Robertson’s The Dark Room as the best-reviewed Edinburgh Fringe show of the year.